Less is More: On Copy Complexity in Quantum Cryptography: -copy Pseudorandom States

 \section{$t$-copy Pseudorandom States}

 We will begin by remarking on a useful property of Haar random states. \pnote{is the reference correct below?
 I think it was done in BS19 and AGQY if I'm not mistaken.
-JLS doesn't consider binary phase} \begin{lemma}[See proof of Lemma 1~\cite{JLS18}] Let $n,t\in \N$.
+JLS doesn't consider binary phase}\enote{This is not binary phase.
+Binary phase is the distinct case.} \begin{lemma}[See proof of Lemma 1~\cite{JLS18}] Let $n,t\in \N$.
 For $\vec{r}=(r_1,\dots,r_t)\in (\{0,1\}^{n})^t$, define

 Then

 \end{lemma}

 Let $G$ be a psuedorandom state generator.
 We will assume without loss of generality that $G(k)$ acts as follows \begin{enumerate} \item Apply a unitary $U_G$ to the state $\ket{k}\ket{0}$, producing a state $\ket{\phi_k}_{AB}\ket{0}_C$ \item Output $\Tr_B(\ketbra{\phi}_{AB})$. \end{enumerate} We will say that $G$ produces $\ell_j$ bits of junk, where the register $B$ is over $\mathcal{H}(\{0,1\}^{\ell_j})$.